Free Radicals vs Antioxidants: What’s the Difference?

 What are Antioxidants?

 The cell damage done by free radicals is the cause of many chronic diseases that we see in the world today.
-We are exposed to free radicals on a daily basis.
 Luckily, antioxidants can neutralize the effects of free radicals.
 Our body produces some antioxidants on its own, but it needs an additional supply from our diet in order to optimize our health.
-The richest source of antioxidants can be found in a plant-based diet that is rich in fruits, vegetables, seeds, and nuts.
+The richest source of antioxidants can be found in a plant-based diet that is abundant in fruits, vegetables, seeds, and nuts.

 B. Poljsak, “Strategies for Reducing or Preventing the Generation of Oxidative Stress,” Oxidative Medicine and Cellular Longevity, vol. 2011, Article ID 194586, 15 pages, 2011. https://doi.org/10.1155/2011/194586.